 - Any personal data you intentionally provide us will only be used for the intended purpose, e.g. providing you with the requested information, fulfilling a contract or delivering special services to you.

 This data protection declaration is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
-Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
+Our data protection declaration should be legible and understandable to the general public, as well as our customers and business partners.
 To ensure this, we would like first to explain the terminology used.

 In this data protection declaration, we use, among other things, the following terms: